Alessandro Melli: Club career

 Melli's father was a professional footballer, playing as a centre forward for Parma AC, and the son followed in his footsteps.
 He made his Parma debut aged 17, and was part of the team that was promoted from the third to the top level.

-After a loan spell at Modena F.C. that was cut short when he fell out with coach Paolo Ferrari, Melli returned to Parma, quickly establishing himself in Parma's first team in the early 1990s, in what was a golden period for the club.
+After a loan spell at Modena FC that was cut short when he fell out with coach Paolo Ferrari, Melli returned to Parma, quickly establishing himself in Parma's first team in the early 1990s, in what was a golden period for the club.
 As part of that ducali squad, he won an Italian Cup in 1991–92, and a UEFA Cup Winners' Cup in the following season (in the final of which he scored), being part of an attacking line-up that featured also Faustino Asprilla, Tomas Brolin and Gianfranco Zola.

-Melli left Parma in 1994, spending six months each at U.C.
-Sampdoria and A.C.
-Milan (who swapped Ruud Gullit for him), before returning to the Ennio Tardini after a year away.
+Melli left Parma in 1994, spending six months each at UC Sampdoria and AC Milan (who swapped Ruud Gullit for him), before returning to the Ennio Tardini after a year away.
 This lasted two years, but he did not manage to recapture his old form.
 In total, Melli scored 56 goals in 241 games for Parma.

-He was transferred to Serie B side Perugia Calcio in 1997, where he immediately won promotion to the first division.
-He left Perugia in 2000, and ended his career with a season spell at A.C.
-Ancona.
+He was transferred to Serie B side AC Perugia in 1997, where he immediately won promotion to the first division.
+He left Perugia in 2000, and ended his career with a season spell at AC Ancona.

 After retiring, Melli eventually rejoined former side Parma's non-playing staff, serving as general manager.